Davaakhatan/zero-to-running/README.md

 # Zero-to-Running Developer Environment

+> **One command.
+Full environment.
+Zero configuration.**
-> A developer environment framework that enables single-command setup for multi-service applications with multi-cloud Kubernetes support.
-Add your own applications and services.
+> A developer environment framework that enables new and experienced developers to set up a complete multi-service application environment with a single command (`make dev`).
+No more hours of configuration, dependency management, or "works on my machine" issues.

 ## 🚀 Quick Start